Introduced in 2009 by Google, Chromium is an open-source platform for an operating system and Web browser.

 Chromium Web Browser

-Google's Chrome, Microsoft Edge, Vivaldi, Brave, Opera and a dozen other Web browsers are based on Chromium code, including ChatGPT Atlas, a combination chatbot and browser.
+Google's Chrome, Microsoft Edge, Vivaldi, Brave, Opera and other Web browsers are based on Chromium code, including ChatGPT Atlas, a combination chatbot and browser.
 However, pre-compiled versions of Chromium can also be downloaded and used as a browser.
 See

 ChatGPT Atlas.